 Now That You are Filled with the Holy Spirit

 - To glorify Christ with your life (John 16:14).

 - To grow in your understanding of God and His Word (1 Corinthians 2:14-15).

 - To live a life pleasing to God (Galatians 5:16-23).
 Remember the promise of Jesus: “But you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth” (Acts 1:8).

-If you just prayed the prayer above, please let us know.
+If you just prayed the prayer above, please let us know in the form in the Connect tab.
 You'll get more information on what it means to live a spirit-filled life and you'll have an option to talk to a mentor if you have questions.